 While the specific research interests have changed from year to year, the goals of the TAO program remain constant.
 First, our work aims to utilize archaeology as a foundation for education and opportunity within Rapa Nui’s island community.
 Second, our projects promote awareness of and expertise in archaeology and cultural conservation.
 And third, we document, study, and conserve the remarkable treasures of the past that remain on Rapa Nui today.

-Intern Responsibilities: TAO will be running two educational streams in summer 2016: one focusing on sustainability/green energy engineering and the other on cultural heritage/public archeology.
+Intern Responsibilities: In summer 2017 TAO will be running educational programming focusing on cultural heritage/public archeology.
 Interns assist TAO in conducting these programs, often taking part in all dimensions -- from project design to project publications.
 Specifically, they will support the organization, implementation, and documentation of education activities/modules for local high school students and tour guides, covering topics such as archaeological survey to documentary film-making to museum studies to ethnographic interviews to micro-environmental analysis.
 In many cases, TAO staff and interns will work long, hard days.
 Interns will be expected to serve as role models, teachers, and friends for local high school students.
 Interns will also help to guide local students in fieldwork, archival research at the local museum, and computer work for organizing data.
 Interns will also serve as chaperones for the 15-20 local high school students that camp out on the hotel property for a two-week span.

-Qualifications: Interns must be adventurous, passionate about education, and able to speak Spanish.
+Qualifications: Interns must be adventurous, passionate about education, and have strong Spanish language skills.
 This internship is well suited to students with a background and interest in education, conservation, archaeological research, museum studies, Spanish, sustainability, environmental research, GIS/mapping.

 Dates: All interns will be expected to take part in internship activities on the island for approximately 6 weeks.